-In order to ensure your understanding of the concept of plagiarism, you must successfully complete the online tutorial found on ilearn.keyano.ca.
+In order to ensure your understanding of the concept of plagiarism, you must successfully complete the online Plagiarism Certificate at ilearn.keyano.ca.
 Then print the certificate, sign it, and show it to each of your instructors.
 Your course work will not be graded until you show this signed certificate.
+If you completed this certification previously, show evidence to your instructor.